prabhuanantht/SafeDriveAI/Facial_Recognition/README.md

 - **No Faces Detected**: Ensure that the input image contains visible faces; consider adjusting lighting or resolution.
 - **Misidentification**: Tweak the `threshold` to balance authentication accuracy.

-## 🌱 Future Enhancements

-- **Real-Time Video Authentication**: Expand functionality to allow face authentication in live video streams.
-- **Optimized Model Training**: Incorporate additional encodings and improve KNN model accuracy.
-- **Web or Mobile Interface**: Develop a web or mobile app for broader accessibility.

-## 📝 License

-This project is licensed under the MIT License – see the `LICENSE` file for details.

----

-This template should make your project accessible, clear, and professional for hackathon reviewers and contributors.
-Let me know if you'd like more customization!